There has been a tendency to mix romantic and spiritual love, with the mistaken belief that both are just two faces of the same coin.

 Can Love Be Conditional?

-The church espouses a radical love theology which does not place any conditions on love; it does not recognize love as a selfish need, but only as a religious value.
+The church espouses a radical love theology that does not place any conditions on love; it does not recognize love as a selfish need but only as a religious value.

 It does not recognize sex as the highest form of sacred pleasure possible to man, but only as a capacity to be repressed or performed with the intent to procreate.

 Hence the laws against divorce, the institution of celibacy, and the initial ban on birth control.

 Love as an act of giving to those who do not deserve it is perceived as more noble than giving to those you deem most deserving.